top of page

 Photo: Notafly, License (CC BY-SA 3.0)

-• ● Bright green in color with spongy and rounded branches that turn white when dead
+• ● Green Fleece is bright green in color with spongy and rounded branches that turn white when dead.

-● Grows up to 3 feet tall and just under 8 pounds
+● They grow up to 3 feet tall and just under 8 pounds.

-● Native to Northwest Pacific, likely introduced due to shellfish aquaculture and recreational boating
+● They're also native to Northwest Pacific, likely introduced due to shellfish aquaculture and recreational boating.

-● Attaches to hard surfaces in tide pools and shallow coastal waters, including shells of shellfish
+● Green Fleece attaches to hard surfaces in tide pools and shallow coastal waters, including shells of shellfish.

-• ● No known control mechanisms as this is a recently known issue
+• ● No known control mechanisms exist currently as this is a recently known issue.

-● Perform checks of ballast water to prevent further spread of invasion
+● Performing checks of ballast water may prevent further spread of invasion.

 Green Fleece, Dead Man’s Fingers (Codium fragile)